Compare variable rate personal loans

-Variable rate personal loans tend to come with lower starting APRs than their fixed rate counterparts.
-As its name suggests, the rate can vary — or change — throughout the term of the loan.
-Read our guide to learn more about how these loans work, what the benefits are and what you’ll want to watch out for before you take one out.
+Variable rate personal loans tend to come with lower starting APRs than their fixed-rate counterparts.
+But as its name suggests, the rate can vary — or change — throughout the term of the loan depending on market conditions.
+Read on to learn more about how variable rate loans work, what the benefits are and what you’ll want to watch out for.

 Why you might consider it:

-Competitive rates.
-Its lower starting interest rate is usually what attracts borrowers.
+- Competitive rates.
+A possible lower starting interest rate is usually what attracts borrowers.

-Potential decrease in rate.
-When interest rates drop, you’re not locked into a fixed interest rate, letting you enjoy lower repayments and a cheaper overall loan cost.
+- Potential decrease in rate.
+When prime rates drop, you’re not locked into a fixed-rate, letting you enjoy lower repayments and a cheaper overall loan cost.

 Why you might rule it out:

-Harder to budget for.
-Variable interest rate loans are sensitive to economic conditions and the interest rate of your loan will change over the duration of paying it off – making it harder to budget repayments month-to-month.
+- Harder to budget for.
+Variable rate loans are sensitive to economic conditions and the interest rate of your loan will change over the duration of paying it off – making it harder to budget monthly repayments.

 There are a few factors you should take into consideration when comparing personal loans:

-Fees and charges.
-Check upfront and ongoing fees when comparing variable rate loans, as they could significantly add up if you’re not careful.
+- Fees and charges.
+Check upfront and ongoing fees when comparing variable rate loans, as they could significantly increase the cost of your loan.

-Total cost of the loan.
+- Total cost of the loan.
 You should consider how much the loan will cost in total.
-This depends on a few factors including how long the loan term is, repayment frequency, interest and any other fees that come with the loan.
-Compare the annual percentage rate (APR) of different loans to get an idea of the total cost.
+This depends on a few factors including how long the loan term is, payment frequency, interest and any other fees that come with the loan.
+Compare the annual percentage rate (APR) of different loans to get an idea of the true cost.